MarioRP-01/softwear-test/README.md

 - Admin home: where admins can chose what to do (manage categories, manage users, manage products) and a sales graph is displayed.

-- Manage categories: where and admin can create and delete categories.
+- Manage categories: where an admin can create and delete categories.

-- Manage users: where and admin can ban a user, make a user admin or revoke admin privilege from a user.
+- Manage users: where an admin can ban a user, make a user admin or revoke admin privilege from a user.

-- Manage products: where and admin can create and delete products.
+- Manage products: where an admin can create and delete products.

 ## Entities